Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Experiments

 The connectivity features are important for analyzing brain disease.
 In our experiment, we investigate the connectivity-based analysis between predicted SCs and empirical SCs.
 Usually, we first compute the average SC for each group (i.e., NC and MCI) and then subtract the average SC of NC from the average SC of MCI.
 The different elements are the abnormal connections.
 Analyzing these abnormal findings can help improve disease diagnosis accuracy and detect potential biomarkers.
-To compare the important ROIs, we sum the connection strength change for each ROI and sort them in descending order.
+To compare the important ROIs, we firstly compute the group-averaged SC matrix for the NC group and the MCI group, and then calculate the difference of these two matrices; next, we sum the absolute values of all elements for each row and each column; finally, we compute the mean values of each ROI and sort them in descending order.
+This calculation comprehensively captures the overall alteration of connection strength involving each ROI in the pathological process of MCI, and ROIs with larger values are considered more important for distinguishing between the two groups.
 The top 10 percent and top 20 percent ROIs are displayed in Fig.~\ref{fig9}.
 The top 10 percent of ROIs are the same for both empirical and predicted SCs.
-Out of the top 20 percent ROIs, there are two that are not consistent.
+Out of the top 20 percent ROIs, there are two ROIs that are not consistent.
 The CAL.R and LING.R calculated from empirical SCs are not presented in the predicted SCs.
 These two ROIs are presented at the top 30\% ROIs calculated from the predicted SCs.
 To compare the top 10 abnormal connections between NC and MCI, we select the top 10 positive values and the last 10 negative values in the subtracted SC.
 These connections are displayed in Fig.~\ref{fig10}.
 Both the empirical method and ours show most of the common connections except one or two connections, which means we can utilize our model to generate SCs and obtain the same analysis results.